WERE YOU NOT PAID BY YOUR EMPLOYER? CONTACT OUR WAGE AND HOUR ATTORNEYS LOS ANGELES

 3 of The Most Common Wage and Hour Violations

 Wage and hour violations can take on many forms.
 From paying less than minimum wage or when an employer refuses to compensate an employee at all when they leave the job.
-When the employer violates labor laws, employees are entitled to legally act by filing a complaint with the Department of Labor.
-Laws are in place to prevent problems for both the workers and employers, but unfortunately, there are companies that violate frequently.
-The three most common infringements are:
+When the employer violates labor laws, employees can legally act by filing a complaint with the Department of Labor.
+Rules are in place to prevent problems for both the workers and employers, but unfortunately, some companies violate frequently.

 - Calculating Overtime Incorrectly